VHSgunzo/pathmap/README.md

 Limitations:
 - Not all syscalls/ioctls with path semantics are handled.
-- `getdents*`: rename only when the new name is not longer than the original entry.
-- `readlink*`: reverse‑mapped result is truncated to caller buffer; returned length is adjusted.
 - aarch64: syscall numbers are not changed; only arguments/returns for supported calls are adjusted.
 - This is not a security boundary; prefer bind/overlay mounts when available.

 ## Known caveats
 1) Not a replacement for `mount --bind`.
 Static binaries and programs issuing direct syscalls won’t be affected by LD_PRELOAD (use the tracer).
-2) “Virtual” entries may not appear in directory listings from the library alone; the tracer partially compensates via `getdents*` post‑processing.
+2) "Virtual" entries not appear in directory listings.
 3) Relative symlinks crossing mapping boundaries may not behave as expected unless `PATHMAP_RELSYMLINK=1` is set.
 4) Functions resolved manually from `libc.so` via `dlopen`/`dlsym` bypass LD_PRELOAD.
 5) Changes in libc internals may break interception in the future.